 She told Shonagh how lockdown allowed her to hone her skills as a filmmaker and how the short's message transcended into her own life.

-This Wednesday Warrior was withfounder Ciara Hennebry from Lemybrien Co Waterford who is organising a mental health and suicide awareness cycle in aid of
+This Wednesday Warrior was with Croia Ireland founder Ciara Hennebry from Lemybrien Co Waterford who is organising a mental health and suicide awareness cycle in aid of Suicide Or Survive.

 This Wednesday Warrior saw Shonagh catch up with Wexford well-being coach Christine Doyle who along with D'Lush cafe are running a campaign this week called #colouryourway on Instagram for Mental Health Ireland!